King Hagler: Opposition to the sale of alcohol to the Catawba

 Hagler also attempted to discipline Catawbas who committed crimes while intoxicated, contrary to the traditional Catawba custom of pardoning such behavior as a form of temporary madness.
 In 1754 Hagler supported the execution of a Catawba warrior who, while drunk, had murdered a young girl.
 The execution was carried out by the perpetrator's cousin in the presence of colonial witnesses, "the White people, in Order to shew our Willingness to punish such offenders."

 In response to Hagler's complaints, regulations adopted at the Augusta Conference of 1767 attempted to limit the amount of alcohol brought into Native American communities: "Any Trader who by himself, substitute, or servant, shall carry more than fifteen Gallons of Rum, at any one time, into any nation of Indians...shall forfeit his bond and license."

 Hagler and Catawba land rights

-Fort Catawba
+Catawba Fort

 In May 1756 Hagler was asked to provide Catawba warriors to support the British during the French and Indian War (1754-1763), and he pledged to contribute the services of forty warriors.
 In return, Hagler requested that North Carolina Governor Arthur Dobbs supply gifts and ammunition and construct a fort to protect the Catawba while their warriors were away fighting for the British.
-Dobbs reluctantly agreed, and a site was selected and purchased near what is now Old Fort, North Carolina.
-He then sent General Hugh Waddell and a troop of rangers to begin building.
-The project was interrupted several times, as relations between Hagler and Dobbs were not always good, but the fort was eventually completed in late 1760.
+Dobbs reluctantly agreed, and a site was selected.
+He purchased 640 acres from the Catawba just west of modern day Fort Mill, South Carolina.
+He then sent Captain Hugh Waddell and a company of 50 Provincial soldiers to build the fort.
+The project was interrupted several times due to the interference of Governors Bull and Lyttelton of South Carolina.
+The North Carolina fort project was abandoned in August, 1757, after the Catawba requested South Carolina build them the fort instead.
+Governor Dobbs wrote: